-Stephen Balchin is currently interim Head of Profession for Statistics at Department for Work and Pensions (DWP) where he’s responsible for a range of statistical outputs including Family Resources Survey based Households Below Average Incomes, estimates of Fraud and Error in the benefit system and the wide range of statistics based on DWP’s benefit system.
+Stephen Balchin is Head Workforce Information and Analysis at the Department of Health and Social Care where he’s responsible for analytical support in decision making around how we make sure we have the right number of people to run the health and social care systems.
+He was previously Head of Profession for Statistics at Department for Work and Pensions (DWP) where he was responsible for a range of statistical outputs including Family Resources Survey, estimates of Fraud and Error in the benefit system and the wide range of statistics based on DWP’s benefit system.
 He’s had a range of posts in DWP including leading a team providing analytical support to Finance and Human Resources, Lead Analyst for Social Justice looking at most disadvantaged in the Labour Market and developing analysis on older workers.
 Before working in DWP he worked in No 10, HM Treasury providing distributional analysis on taxes and benefits and in ONS.

 Vanessa Cuthill has been appointed for the duration of three years.
 Vanessa has held senior roles in research councils and universities over the past seventeen years.
 Up until September 2016 she was a Deputy Director and immediately prior to that Strategic Lead for Business Critical projects at the Economic and Social Research Council (ESRC).
 During this time she has commissioned and led projects establishing social sciences data resources including the Administrative Data Research Network and longitudinal surveys; advised on health and social data legislation developments and policy, working closely with a wide range of government departments and other research funders; and scoped and funded public dialogues exploring public acceptability of using administrative data.
 Prior to the ESRC she worked at the University of Bath, during which time she established their social sciences ethics committee.
 Vanessa is now the Director of Research and Enterprise at the University of Essex.